weierstrassextremevaluetheorem/moses/README.md

 Enter the Dragon! 🐉

 15 Years old
-- During the early era of AI, utilized Bard (now Gemini) to build an information detector that utilizes OCR tech to scan text and provide full technical summaries while aggregating data from cross verified sources for an International Innovation Fair.
+- During the early era of AI, utilized Bard (now Gemini) to build an information detector that utilizes OCR tech to scan text and provide full technical summaries while aggregating data from cross verified sources via and RAG and implemented Multi-LLM reasoning for information confirmation and source queries for an International Innovation Fair.
 - Semi-pro valorant player (3 figures earnings)
 - Semi Bum